nodiscc/xsrv/docs/usage.md

 # Usage

 The `xsrv` command-line tool automates creation and maintenance of [projects](#manage-projects) on a [controller](installation/controller-preparation.md) machine.
-Configuration is stored in [YAML](https://en.wikipedia.org/wiki/YAML) files on the controller.
+Configuration is stored in [YAML](https://en.wikipedia.org/wiki/YAML) files on the controller and deployed to target [hosts](installation/server-preparation.md) over SSH.

 Use the `xsrv` command-line to manage your projects, or [include xsrv roles in your own ansible playbooks](#use-as-ansible-collection).